When Scores Learn Geometry: Rate Separations under the Manifold Hypothesis: Proofs of Main Theorems

 where $G = J^\T J$ and the divergence of a matrix is understood as the divergence of the column vectors.
 Note that we cannot simply conclude from the above equation that $\tilde c_0$ is constant, by say, the strong maximum principle, since the gradients of $\tilde c_0$ include not only the manifold chart coordinate $u$ but also the normal coordinate $r$.
 Therefore, we have to further derive a PDE about $u$ and any gradients of $\tilde c_0$ w.r.t. $r$ should be replaced by known functions.
 Fortunately those gradients can be solved by the equation we obtain at order $\theta^0$.

 First, let us derive from \Cref{eq:local_O1} a PDE about $u$: \begin{lemma} From \Cref{eq:local_O1}, we have that for $r=0$,

 where $\Delta_{\cM}$ is the Laplace-Beltrami operator on $\cM$. \end{lemma} \begin{proof} Let the index $i, j$ when showing at $\partial$ be derivatives w.r.t. the $i$ or $j$-th coordinate of $u$, and let $p, q$ be the derivatives w.r.t. $r$ respectively.
+Any index variable that is not explicitly defined is understood to be summed over.
 From \Cref{eq:local_O1}, by carefully expanding the divergence, the inner product term becomes

 For the trace term, we have

 Now we look at \Cref{eq:local_O1_u}.
 From the definition of Laplace-Beltrami operator, we have

 Since $G^{-1}$ evaluated at $r=0$ is $ $, the term $- \inp*{\frac{\partial \tilde c_0}{\partial z}}{G^{-1} \frac{\partial f_1}{\partial z}}$ in \Cref{eq:local_O1} matches $- \inp*{\frac{\partial \tilde c_0}{\partial u}}{g^{-1}\frac{\partial f_1}{\partial u}} - \inp*{\frac{\partial \tilde c_0}{\partial r}}{\frac{\partial f_1}{\partial r}}$ in \Cref{eq:local_O1_u}.
 Now compare the terms of \Cref{eq:local_O1_u} and \Cref{eq:local_O1}, the only remaining term is